- Meat Boxes

 More and more people are breaking out of their cooking comfort zone and are discovering the benefits of cooking bigger beef joints at home.
 Be it to host a formal dinner or to revive the traditional family Sunday roast, basic knowledge of how to choose and then cook a beef roast is key to success.
-We have a range of Scotch Beef roasting joint options available including Scotch Beef Carvery Rib of Beef, Scotch Beef Whole Fillet, Scotch Beef Whole Rump, Scotch Beef Silverside, Scotch Beef Topside, Scotch Beef Striploin, Scotch Beef Sirloin Roasting Joint, Scotch Beef Boneless Rib of Beef, Scotch Beef Rib Eye Roasting Joint, a Scotch Beef Featherblade of Beef, and a spectacular Scotch Beef Chateaubriand.
-We also have a Beef Brisket Roasting Joint and a South American Picanha Joint.
+We have a range of Scotch Beef roasting joint options available including Scotch Beef Carvery Rib of Beef, Scotch Beef Whole Fillet, Scotch Beef Whole Rump, Scotch Beef Silverside, Scotch Beef Topside, Scotch Beef Striploin, Scotch Beef Sirloin Roasting Joint, Scotch Beef Boneless Rib of Beef, Scotch Beef Rib Eye Roasting Joint, and a spectacular Scotch Beef Chateaubriand.
+We also have a Beef Brisket Roasting Joint, a Featherblade of Beef, and a South American Picanha Joint.

 But first, the three main questions that arise before the actual cooking:

 On or off the Bone